-In conclusion, when higher eukaryotes first encounter abnormal, unexpected, unfavorable, disadvantageous and/or even advantageous environment changes, they acquire the noteworthy ability, i.e., the bio-system to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity, in order to cope with, overcome and/or adapt to these environment changes.
-As a base of the way to gain un-programmed and new cell functions, somatic cells (and even tumor cells) of higher eukaryotes become pluri-potent, elastic and flexible, all of which are basically originated from pluri-potency, elasticity and flexibility of the chromatin structure.
-That is, in order to adapt to an intraand/or extra-cellular environment change, individual somatic cells of higher eukaryotes possess the ability to newly gain the same and/or distinct un-programmed cell function(s) in different ways by means of irreversible creation of the varied chromatin structure plasticity with epigenetic modifications, i.e., from the loose to tight forms or vice versa of the chromatin structure surrounding proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes (Fig. 6).
-Such a loose or tight form of the chromatin structure surrounding the proximal 5'-upstream region is in the latently active or inactive state for transcription of the corresponding gene, although the proximal 5'-upstream region as mere nucleotide sequences is in the silent state for expressions of most of the genome functions.
-The creation of the varied chromatin structure plasticity in individual somatic cells is triggered by the spontaneous unbalanced response to the environment change when they firstly encounter with it and then irreversibly accomplished by the successive unbalanced convergence of the response through various generations.
-Naturally, the different ways to create the varied chromatin structure plasticity in somatic cells are certainly dependent on their antecedents.
-Moreover, the chromatin structure plasticity, regardless of whether its creation is in the course or was already completed, is inherited to descendant generations associated with or without additional structural change through cell divisions.
-Thus, remarkably, irreversible creation of the chromatin structure plasticity occurs in descendant cells but not in the cell which initially accepts the signal on the environment change, although reversible regulations of ordinary gene expressions and enzyme reactions occur in the cell itself which accepts proper signal (Fig.

-7).
-Probably, irreversible creation of the chromatin structure plasticity, with the intention of adapting to the environment change, occurs inevitably but not incidentally and/or neutrally.
+In conclusion, for gain of unprogramed and new cell function(s), somatic cells (and even tumor cells) of higher eukaryotes are pluri-potential, elastic and flexible, all of which should be basically originated from those of chromatin structure.
+Namely, in order to adapt to intra- and/or extra-cellular environment change, individual somatic cells of higher eukaryotes possess ability to newly gain the same and/or distinct unprogramed cell function(s) in different manners through irreversible creation of varied chromatin structure plasticity with epigenetic modifications, i.e., from loose to tight forms or vice versa of chromatin structure surrounding proximal 5'-upstream regions of particular transcription factor and chromatin-modifying enzyme genes (Fig. 6).
+Such loose or tight form of chromatin structure surrounding the proximal 5'-upstream region should be latently active or inactive state for transcription of the corresponding gene, although the proximal 5'-upstream region as mere nucleotide sequences may be silent state for expressions of most genome functions.
+Variety of chromatin structure plasticity in individual somatic cells should be triggered by the spontaneous unbalanced response to the environment change when they firstly encounter with it and then irreversibly accomplished by the successive unbalanced convergence of the response via a lot of generations.
+Naturally, different manners to create varied chromatin structure plasticity in somatic cells should be certainly dependent on their antecedents.
+Moreover, chromatin structure plasticity, regardless of whether its creation is in the course or was already completed, should be inherited to descendant generations associated with or without additional structural change via cell divisions.
+Thus, remarkably, irreversible creation of chromatin structure plasticity should occur in descendant cells but not in the cell which initially accepts the signal on the environment change, although reversible regulations of ordinary gene expressions and enzyme reactions occur in the cell itself which accepts proper signal (Fig. 7).
+Probably, irreversible creation of chromatin structure plasticity, with the intention of adapting to the environment change, should occur inevitably but not incidentally and/or neutrally.